 It’s a tricky section of the tax relief regulations, many accountants don’t really want to tackle a claim.
 But we become your bolt-on R&D tax rebate department, for the duration of your claim.
 We work with your existing financial team and are solely focused on submitting successful R&D tax rebate claims.

 Is it worth the investment?
-Well, our average R&D tax credit rebate is £49,000, so we think its worth a phone call.
+Well, our average R&D tax credit rebate is £49,000, so we think its definitely worth a phone call.
 We look forward to speaking to you.